Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/index.md

 You can use the [editor on GitHub](https://github.com/Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+3d like is primarily engaged in manufacturing medical, surgical and veterinary instruments such as anesthesia apparatus, blood transfusion equipment or medical thermometers
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for